Isaiah Rashad: Personal life

 Rashad has three children.
-Upon signing to Top Dawg Entertainment he got a tattoo to commemorate the partnership.
+Upon signing with Top Dawg Entertainment, he got a tattoo of the label's logo to commemorate the partnership.

 During promotion of The Sun's Tirade in 2016, Rashad revealed that he had been addicted to Xanax and alcohol, and was suffering from depression, anxiety and isolation during the time between the release of Cilvia Demo and The Sun's Tirade.
 He further stated that due to his behavior, he was almost dropped from Top Dawg Entertainment three times during the recording of his album.
 He stated that he was no longer taking Xanax and only drinks socially.

 In a 2014 interview with Vice, Rashad revealed that at age 19 he had suicidal tendencies and attempted suicide multiple times.

-On February 9, 2022, two sex tapes of Rashad and other men were leaked, sparking discussion online about his sexuality.
-Rashad acknowledged the leaks during his Coachella 2022 performance in April, saying that fans' positive messages had “kept [him] alive these last couple of months.”
+On February 9, 2022, two sex tapes of Rashad and other men were leaked, including one in which Rashad said he had been paid, which sparked discussion online about his sexuality.
+Rashad acknowledged the leaks during his Coachella 2022 performance in April, saying that fans' positive messages had "kept [him] alive these last couple of months".
 In May 2022, in an interview with Joe Budden, Rashad revealed that he identifies as sexually fluid after exploring his sexuality in the past couple of years, and was "still learning about it myself."